GenomeDK/genomedk-docs/governance.rst

 from most regions of Denmark and a wide range of universities.

-The Faculty of Natural Sciences, the Faculty of Health, and Central Region Denmark established the Joint AU/RM Genome Data Center to govern GenomeDK and ensure its continued success.
-The center board has representatives from all three parties and is headed by Professor Anders Børglum.
+The Faculty of Natural Sciences, the Faculty of Health, and Central Region Denmark established the Aarhus Genome Data Center to govern GenomeDK and ensure its continued success.
+The leader forum has representatives from all three parties and is headed by Professor Anders Børglum.

 Day-to-day operations are managed by the *technical steering committee*, which